picaq/12-seasons/README.md

 11. 2nd summer (We are here)
 12. Actual Fall

-Based off of thie meme [Seasons in California : bayarea](https://old.reddit.com/r/bayarea/comments/f52yyf/seasons_in_california/)
+Based off of this meme [Seasons in California : bayarea](https://old.reddit.com/r/bayarea/comments/f52yyf/seasons_in_california/)